-Note: For information about adding applications to the workspace, refer to Adding Applications to the Monitoring Session .
+NOTE: For information about adding applications to the workspace, refer to Adding Applications to the Monitoring Session .

 4. Drag and drop one or more tunnels from the TUNNELS section.
-Figure 9Dragging and Dropping the Maps, Applications, and Monitoring Tools illustrates three maps, one exclusion map, one application, and two tunnel endpoints that have been dragged and dropped to the workspace.
-The tunnel endpoints are named Monitoring\Tool\1 and Monitoring\Session\2.
-Monitoring Session
+The following figure illustrates three maps, one exclusion map, one application, and two tunnel endpoints that have been dragged and dropped to the workspace.